 field survey to identify spots where damage in the embankment are located and to measure the total damage will be conducted together with the community involving the Public Works Service.
-The result of the survey generates the data for the length of embankment to be repairedSurvey is collectively done by the community and relevant stakeholders to locate areas in the embankment that will be given restoration priority.
-The survey is done with stakeholders to obtain the necessary support from the government, particularly the Public Works Services.
+The result of the survey generates the data for the length of embankment to be repaired.
 It is expected that the Public Works Services will help with the preparation process of the development or at least willing to have a share in the area development.